 The original set of case studies used in the Thematic Study were written by experts identified by ICOMOS and the IAU—recognised specialists in the history of astronomy and archaeoastronomy such as university academics and members of the Inter-Union Commission on the History of Astronomy (ICHA) and the International Society for Archaeoastronomy and Astronomy in Culture (ISAAC)—advised by ICOMOS’ experts with regard to the value assessment of the various examples studied.

-Short Case Studies that have appeared on the portal more recently have been proposed by astronomy or heritage professionals via the forum, offered for discussion among the professional community, and reviewed by the portal’s advisors.
+Short Case Studies that have appeared on the portal more recently have been proposed by astronomy or heritage professionals, offered for discussion among the professional community, and reviewed by the portal’s advisors.

 Purpose of the Short Case Studies

 Short Case Studies aim to demonstrate methods and relevant issues concerning the presentation and analysis of the value of the chosen sites and objects in relation to astronomy.
 Each of the case studies produced in the context of the ICOMOS–IAU Thematic Study illustrates one of the thematic essays.
 The intention is to help State Parties identify potential sites and undertake comparative studies.